austencollins/mocker/README.md

-# Serverless-Flow
+# Serverless Mocker

+Work in progress...

-A lightweight testing framework for the Serverless Framework.
+A lightweight testing framework for the Serverless Framework that mocks events.

 ## Features